The Fisherman

 Seenithamby

-The 71 year old Seenithamby is still throwing his net on the Batticaloa lagoon.
-He talks about the changes to his way of life over the years, his father who taught him to fish, and the time he believes he first saw the ‘kadal kanni’, part of local folklore among Batticaloan fishermen.
+Seventy-one-year-old Seenithamby still throws his net on the Batticaloa lagoon.
+He reflects on the traditions of lagoon fishing, the father who taught him the craft, and the time he believes he encountered the kadal kanni, part of local fishermen’s folklore.

 Transcript and translations